 Ngāpuhi, Te Roroa, Ngāti Porou, Ngāti Kahungunu

-Recently appointed as Dean of the School of Law at Auckland University of Technology, Khylee teaches and researches in criminal law, youth justice and Māori legal issues.
+Khylee is the Dean of the School of Law at Auckland University, she teaches and researches in criminal law, youth justice and Māori legal issues.
 Khylee is a member of the Parole Board, current chair of the New Zealand Drug Foundation, and a member of the Police’s Expert Panel on Emergent Technologies.

 Distinguished Professor Paul Spoonley FRSNZ